Decolonising Digital Rights

 We spoke with individuals and organisations working on social, racial and climate justice, before discussing with digital rights organisations as well as with some of the organisations which fund digital rights work in Europe.

-Drawing on the insights gained through these conversations, we have now entered the second phase of this decolonising process.
-Over the course of one year, we will collaborate to design a multiyear programme to start decolonising the digital rights field.
-We will work iteratively, reviewing and refining our process as we go.
-This design process includes more than 30 people and roughly 24 organisations.
+Drawing on the insights gained through these conversations, we entered the second phase of this decolonising process.
+Over the course of one year, we collaborated to design a multiyear programme to start decolonising the digital rights field.
+We worked iteratively, reviewing and refining our process.
+This design process included more than 30 people and roughly 24 organisations.
+The process resulted in the programme.
+In 2024, the DFF hosted entity Weaving Liberation was founded in order to begin work to implement the programme.

 Read more on our blog: